- SIPEF

 Life outside work is equally valued.
 Employees can enjoy recreational and social activities, such as swimming and fishing in several clear, flowing rivers; gardening in the fertile volcanic soil; or relaxing at the Hargy Senior Staff Club.

 Hargy Oil Palms operates a private school to meet the educational needs of employees’ children.
 Bialla International Primary School (BIPS) provides classes from preparatory to grade eight for children aged four to sixteen.
-After primary school, students continue their education at either Kimbe International School, a privately-run senior high school operated by the International Education Agency (IEA), or a high school on HOPL-owned land, which was opened in 2022 to accommodate the growing number of students.
+After primary school, students continue their education at either Kimbe International School, a privately-run senior high school operated by the International Education Agency (IEA), or a high school on Hargy Oil Palms-owned land, which was opened in 2022 to accommodate the growing number of students.

 Maternity care